mkatto/CS4641_Group3/README.md

 # Georgia Tech CS 4641 - Machine Learning Group 3 Project
 ## Analyzing Unemployment
-Saikanam Siam, Matthew Oswald, Sanjit Kumar, Matthew K Attokaren
+Matthew K Attokaren, Matthew Oswald, Saikanam Siam, Sanjit Kumar

 ## Motivation
 We are currently experiencing the second major economic recession of our lifetimes due to the COVID-19 pandemic.
 In the age of information, the advancement of machine learning algorithms has allowed us to gain more knowledge from global economic data than ever before [1].
 Integrating data analysis with financial data has made tremendous strides in trading, fraud detection, and market forecasting [2].
 These same techniques can be applied on large scale macroeconomic data for countries to find patterns between economic policy and statistics, and unemployment [3].